awsdocs/amazon-connect-user-guide/doc_source/contactflow.md

 **Important**
 To successfully complete the call transfer to another queue, you must include a block after the **Transfer to queue** block and connect the **Success** branch to it\.
 For example, use an **End flow / Resume** block to end the contact flow\.
 The flow does not end until the call is picked up by an agent\.

+## Transferring Calls Directly to an Agent<a name="transfer-to-agent"></a>

+To provide a consistent customer experience for your customers, you can route calls directly to the agent the customer last interacted with, if available\.
+In each block that supports transferring the contact to a queue, such as the **Transfer to queue** block, there is a **By agent** radio button under **Queue** \(or **Queue to check \(optional\)** or **By queue** depending on the block\)\.
+When you select **By agent**, a drop\-down list that includes the name of all users in your instance is displayed\.
+When you select user name, the contact is transferred to the queue for that user\.

+Contact flow blocks in which you can specify a queue include: **Set working queue**, **Get queue metrics**, **Check queue status**, **Check staffing**, and **Transfer to queue** when used in a customer queue flow\.

+**Note**
+A queue is created for all users in your Amazon Connect instance, but only users assigned the Agent or Admin security profiles have permission to use the Contact Control Panel \(CCP\), which is required to answer calls in Amazon Connect\.
+If you route a call to a user that cannot access the CCP, the contact can never be answered\.

+In some cases, you need to use the ARN of the queue to route the contact directly to an agent\.
+To determine the ARN for a queue created for users in your instance, first determine the resource ID for the agent's user account\.
+The resource ID for an agent is a numeric value assigned to the account when it is created\.
+The ID is included as part of the ARN for the account\.
+To find the value for the resource ID, enable agent event streams,

+The ARN for the queue created for the user account would be in the following format:

+arn:aws:connect:aws\-region:awsAccountId:instance/instance\-Id/queue/agent/agentResourceId

+arn:aaws:connect:us\-east\-1:613787477748:instance/*instanceId*/queue/agent/agentResourceId

+## To route a call directly to an agent

+1. In Amazon Connect, choose **Routing**, **Contact flows**\.

+1. In the **Contact flow designer**, open an existing, or create a new contact flow\.

+1. Add a block in which you can select a queue to transfer a contact to, such as a **Set working queue** block\.

+1. Select the title of the block to open the block settings\.

+1. Choose **By queue**, then choose **By agent**\.

+1. Under **Select an agent**, enter the user name of the agent, or select the agent's user name from the drop\-down list\.

+1. Choose **Save**\.

+1. Connect the **Success** branch to the next block in your contact flow\.

+You can also choose to use an attribute to select the queue created for the agent user account\.
+To do so, after you choose **By agent**, choose **Use attribute**\.

 ## Contact Flow Logs<a name="contact-flow-logs"></a>